THE NEXT BEST THING TO NATURAL TEETH.

 In the past, missing teeth often meant missing out on a certain level of function, comfort and freedom.
 But modern implant technology offers the next best thing to a second chance.
 These durable replacements are anchored into the jaw and look and function like natural teeth.

-Drs.
-Bryant and Pavinee have extensive experience and training in all procedures connected with implant therapy, including diagnosis, treatment planning, smile design, bone and soft tissue grafting, placement surgery, dental laboratory procedures, and final restorations.
+Dr. Pavinee has extensive experience and training in all procedures connected with implant therapy, including diagnosis, treatment planning, smile design, bone and soft tissue grafting, placement surgery, dental laboratory procedures, and final restorations.
 From initial consultation to follow-up visits, we offer you seamless care across the entire implant process, all from the convenience of a single office.

 An implant with a crown is the closest thing to a natural tooth.
 Made from titanium cylinders implanted directly into the jawbone, they replace the root of the tooth that was removed.
 The implant forms the anchor for a crown or bridge, which is attached after the implant is fully integrated with the bone.